jomoho/finta_rt/README.md

 *This is work in progress, bugs are expected and results of some indicators may not be accurate.*

+## About Realtime
+To be able use finta in a realtime scenario (recalculating features for a small time window on an ongoing basis), I neeeded to adjust some of the Indicators to take an init value, otherwise Indicators with a long 'memory' will have erroneous output.
+Long memory occurs in indicators based on .cumsum() and .ewm()

+I adjusted the following indicators:

+* EMA
+* SMMA
+* MACD
+* PPO
+* EV_MACD
+* RSI
+* DMI
+* ADX
+* STOCHRSI
+* ADL
+* CHAIKIN
+* OBV
+* VZO

+I also set .ewm() parameter adjust to False in all of these cases.

 ## Supported indicators: